View Details Explore Now →

 How should I prepare for a spirometry test?

-Generally, you should avoid strenuous exercise, smoking, and large meals for at least 2-4 hours before the test.
-Your doctor may also advise you to avoid certain medications that can affect lung function.
+Your doctor will provide specific instructions, but generally, you should avoid smoking, strenuous exercise, and large meals for a few hours before the test.
+You may also need to hold certain medications.

 Dr. Alex Rivera